haselfine/TwinPeaksfeldBot/README.md

 This program sends a tweet to twitter.com/TwinPeaksfeld which contains a random quote from Seinfeld alongside a random picture from Twin Peaks.

+The program now replies to users who tweet at it.

 It uses the Twitter4J Java library to interact with the Twitter API.

 ***In order to use this program, you will need me to send you a zip file containing 4 authorization keys.***

-***You will need to add these into the "environment variables" field under "edit configuration" of the class TweetRandomizer.***
+***You will need to add these into the "environment variables" field under "edit configuration" of the classes TweetRandomizer and NotificationChecker.***

 ***When adding these environment variables, make sure there are no leading or trailing spaces for any of the keys.
 It will not work if there are any!***